fkmiec/goscript/README.md

 	    A name for your command.
 Defaults to gocmd.
   --list|-l
 	    Print the list of previously-compiled commands.
+  --recompile
+	    Recompile existing source files in the project src directory.
   --dir|-d
 	    Print the directory path to the project.
   --path|-p